Reference 10 — Module catalog and composition

 view_basic

-(in-process only, or via copy at transport egress)
+in-process, or a copy at transport egress

 CAN-linked peripheral

-mem_heap / mem_pool
+mem_heap or mem_pool_*

 view_can_frames